 Our supplier network is vast, and it is not possible for us to map our supply chain and assess all our suppliers by ourselves.
 We therefore work with Coffee Assurance Services (CAS) and the Rainforest Alliance, who help us deliver the Nescafé Plan and the Nespresso AAA Sustainable Quality Program.
 Their verification and certification systems encompass independent audits of suppliers to ensure compliance with their standards and our Responsible Sourcing Guideline, as well as identify issues to be addressed.

 By 2020: Nescafé to improve the quality, quantity and sustainability of its coffee supply chain by distributing 220 million coffee plantlets.

 By 2020: Source 100% of the coffee for Nespresso’s permanent range through its AAA Sustainable Quality Program on coffee sourcing, and improve farmer social welfare.

-Number of coffee plantlets distributed through the Nescafé Plan (in millions)
+Total number of coffee plantlets distributed through the Nescafé Plan

 Number of coffee farmers receiving technical assistance and training through our Nescafé Plan*

 * Excludes the Nespresso AAA Sustainable Quality Program.

 Double-counting can occur but there is no double-counting in the 2015 or 2016 figures.